Connect with us

 • Direct sales: through the author’s own channels

 Distribution agreements with global platforms mean that a book published through Go Beyond Local can be ordered from anywhere with internet access.
-A reader in London can buy a book by a Nigerian author as easily as a book by a British author.
+A reader in London stands a chance of buying a book by a Nigerian author as easily as a book by a British author.

 Digital Publishing